microsoft/playwright/docs/src/debug.md

 Once `page.pause()` is set, you can then run your tests in debug mode and the Playwright inspector will open as well as the browser and your test will run and pause on the line where you called `page.pause()`.

+Once you add a `page.pause()` call, run your tests in debug mode.
+Clicking the "Resume" button in the Inspector will run the test and only stop on the `page.pause()`.

 ### Live editing locators

 While running in debug mode you can live edit the locators.
 Next to the 'Pick Locator' button there is a field showing the [locator](./locators.md) that the test is paused on.
 You can edit this locator directly in the **Pick Locator** field, and matching elements will be highlighted in the browser window.